Farseer-NMR/FarSeer-NMR/Documentation/Code_Style_Guide_for_Developers.md

         var_three, var_four
         kwarg1='default',
         kwarg2=0.0):

     print(var_one)
 ```

+### Return statement

+Citing PEP8: "Be consistent in return statements.
+Either all return statements in a function should return an expression, or none of them should."

 ## Conditionals

 In if statements newlines should be followed by double indentation to separate from nested code and followed by the necessary subindentation.
+If long conditionals have to be created feel free to create variables to assign temporary short alias.

 ```
 if (True and (True or False)) \